commercetools/commercetools-sdk-php-v2/Migration.md

 <a id="query-getbyid"></a>
 ### Query - GetById
-In case of *Query by Id* action, the 2.x is not so different from the previous cases, except that, it uses the **get** method in the request before the other ways to filter the query request.
+The *Query by Id* command is slightly different compared to the [Create Command](#create-command) and to the [Update Command](#update-command).
+Here how to create the related request:
+- follow the first 2 points of the [Create Command](#create-command)
+- call the *withId()* method to select the Id that we are looking for,
+- call the *get()* method to retrieve the related object of our request, which in the case below is *ByProjectKeyCategoriesByIDGet* object,
+- then it's possible to add other kind of filters such as *withExpand()*, of course if the API allows

 1.x
 ```php